PRAKI-A/Multiclass-Fish-Image-Classification-1/README.md

 DS_Multiclass Fish Image Classification

 🐟 Multiclass Fish Image Classification
 This project classifies fish images into multiple categories using deep learning.
 It combines a CNN built from scratch and five powerful transfer learning models.
-A Streamlit app allows real-time image classification.
+A Streamlit app allows real-time image classification

 🔧 Skills Used
 Deep Learning